damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/02-configuration.md

 Disables the `auth_time` validation for `id_tokens` in a refresh due to Microsoft Azure's incorrect implementation.

-### `enableIdTokenExpiredValidationInRenew`
+### `enableIdTokenExpiredValidation`

 - Type: `boolean`
 - Required: `false`

 Enables the `id_token` validation.
 You can disable this validation if you would like to ignore expired values during the renew process or after the first renew and in the expiry check.
-The renew will only be triggered if the acces token expires.
+The renew will only be triggered if the access token expires.
 If no `id_token` is returned while using refresh tokens, set this to false. <br/>
 Default = _true_

 ### `tokenRefreshInSeconds`